CharJon/GeCO/CONTRIBUTING.md

 # Contribution Guide
+To contribute:
+   1. Fork this repo.
+   2. Clone the forked repo.
+   3. Make the changes in a branch.
+   4. Push to your forked repo.
-To contribute: fork this repo, clone the forked repo make the changes in a branch then create a pull request to this repo.
+   5. Create a pull request to this repo.

 ## Development Environment
 Install dependencies and activate conda development environment